COMCIFS/comcifs.github.io/audit.formalism_proposal.md

 Each value of `_audit.formalism` corresponds to a particular way of deriving some set of CIF datanames from other datanames defined in the same, or imported, dictionaries.
-For better interoperability, we stipulate that datanames may only be redefined by dictionaries if, for some values of the datanames from which the redefined datanames are calculated, the derived dataname takes the values that the original dataname would have taken.
-So, for example, if `_atom_site.moment` is zero, `_refln.F_complex` has the same values as in core CIF, so it is acceptable for a magnetic dictionary to redefine `_refln.F_complex`.
+For better interoperability, we stipulate that datanames may only be redefined by dictionaries if the redefined datanames take values with the same units and domain as the original datanames.
+So, for example, `_refln.F_complex` for magnetic structures is calculated differently to `_refln.F.complex` for core CIF, but has the same units and domain (positive real numbers), so it is acceptable for a magnetic dictionary to redefine `_refln.F_complex`.

 `_audit.formalism_version` is provided to allow secondary parameters to be added to the model without changing the overall formalism.
 As a